nlapier2/isoQTL/README.md

 If multiple genes are being tested for association, we highly recommend running an FDR control method on these results.
 We recommend the Q value, which is available in the R "qvalue" package.
 We have included a helper script to run this.
 For example:

 ```
-Rscript perform_qvalue_fdr.R results_isoqtl.tsv 0.1 fdr_results_isoqtl.tsv
+Rscript scripts/perform_qvalue_fdr.R results_isoqtl.tsv 0.1 IsoQTL fdr_results_isoqtl.tsv
 ```

-The arguments are the input file, the FDR control level, and the output file.
+The arguments are the input file, the FDR control level, the method that generated the results (use 'IsoQTL' if running isoqtl.py', and the output file.

+By default, the script will run all methods it is capable of running.
+The '--methods' flag can be used to run only a single method, e.g. for F-test only, append '--methods ftest'.

 For more details on the input file formats, output file formats, and arguments for these scripts, see below.

 ### Input file formats